Take Control Of Future Medical Decisions With An Advance Medical Directive

 No one likes to think about becoming too ill or injured to make decisions for themselves.
 Despite one’s desire to not think about such unpleasant prospects, this situation becomes a reality for many — for example, those who suffer a debilitating stroke, are injured in serious car accidents or fall victim to dementia or Alzheimer’s disease.
 Unexpected tragedies and the onset of old age are just a few of the reasons why it’s important for everyone to plan ahead and memorialize how they’d like to be treated medically should they be unable to make such decisions for themselves.

-At the Law Office of Deborah N. Arthur, our estate planning attorneys understand that it’s hard to think about these things.
+At the Law Office of Rebecca L. Evans, our estate planning attorneys understand that it’s hard to think about these things.
 However, we have the experience, knowledge and desire to walk you through these tough decisions in advance so both you and your family are taken care of.
 We are here to serve you and always have your best interest in mind.
 With over 30 years of experience, you can trust us to give you honest, practical legal advice that’s tailored to your situation and designed to produce the results you desire.

 Make Sure You’re Treated The Way You Want To Be Treated